New Colombo Plan Fact Sheet

 - Internships are a monitored work or volunteer experience, offering students the chance to test their skills in real-life situations, explore career options and gain insight into an organisation.
 They can range from a few weeks to a year of work, be unpaid or paid, undertaken full-time (e.g. during a semester break) or part-time (during a course of formal study).

 - A mentorship is a personal development relationship where a business professional or academic helps to guide a student in his or her work or career.

 - An alumni program will ensure networks established through the New Colombo Plan are long-lasting.

 - A 2014 pilot phase of the New Colombo Plan is underway in Indonesia, Japan, Singapore and Hong Kong.

-- The pilot will support a range of study opportunities through 40 scholarships and grants for approximately 700 students.
+- The pilot is supporting a range of study opportunities through around 40 scholarships and grants for approximately 1300 students.

 - Other regional partners will be invited to join the New Colombo Plan from 2015.

 - The New Colombo Plan is open to Australian undergraduates aged 18 to 28 at Australian universities.